 Message-ID: <195796937.797258.1386816523479.JavaMail.firstname.lastname@example.org> Subject: Exported From Confluence MIME-Version: 1.0 Content-Type: multipart/related; boundary="----=_Part_797257_376559178.1386816523478" ------=_Part_797257_376559178.1386816523478 Content-Type: text/html; charset=UTF-8 Content-Transfer-Encoding: quoted-printable Content-Location: file:///C:/exported.html

-l allows you to execute arbitrary files after installation.
+This panel allows you to execute arbitrary files after installation.
 The=

 The XML file has the following format:

 |(not set)||IzPack condition ID for running the job||yes|

 |(not set)||IzPack condition ID for running the job||no|

 See the IzPack OS Restrictio= ns tag.

 In addition to